Jean-Fred64/sega-adapter_MEGA65/KiCad/README.md

 This PCB features a detachable ribbon cable to connect it to the computer and an optional jumper to switch the adapter to C64 mode.

-PCBs can be ordered in sets of three from [OSH Park](https://oshpark.com/shared_projects/Nn84QTsl), or any other PCB manufacturer that accepts KiCad schematics.

-The previously available alternative versions of the PCB have been removed for simplicity.
-They can still be found in git history.

 DigiKey part numbers are provided as a convenience but alternative parts can certainly be used.